 January, 2012 saw the release of Awakenings: The Best of David Nevue (2001-2010).
 Like Whisperings before it, Awakenings was a "best of" collection of fan favorites.
 While Whisperings covered the years 1985-2000, Awakenings was a collection of musical highlights from albums released during the years 2001-2010.

 After finishing up A Delicate Joy, David was left with a dozen songs that didn't fit into the "Delicate Joy" concept... songs that were more driving, edgy, experimental and even melancholy.
 Those remaining compositions (plus a few new ones) made up David's next album, Open Sky, which is perhaps David's most musically diverse albums.
 Open Sky is a musical expression of freedom, exploration and the exhilaration that comes from seeing and experiencing new things.
 It celebrates those wide awake moments when you feel truly alive... almost as if you were somehow standing a little closer to heaven.
+The album went to #3 on the Zone Music Reporter charts in December 2013.

 Currently, David is at work on three new album projects; a new album of original compositions, a live concert album and a third which is, as of yet, being kept a secret.